DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 At this point, if you try to connect to it, it may not work, as there are no tools available yet.
 We'll build them in the next step!

-#### MCP Inspector
+#### 🕵🏼‍♀️ MCP Inspector

+The [MCP Inspector][mcp-inspector] is an interactive developer tool for testing and debugging MCP servers.
 1. Run `npx @modelcontextprotocol/inspector` in a terminal
 2. Your browser should automatically open with the correct url, it will be printed out in the terminal as well
 3. Select transport type `sse` and url `http://localhost:8787/sse`

+> [!NOTE]
-> Note: there is no AI Agent invovled with MCP inspector, uses this when you want more direct visibility to the MCP Server (more info [here](https://modelcontextprotocol.io/docs/tools/inspector))
+> There is no AI Agent invovled with MCP inspector, uses this when you want more direct visibility to the MCP Server (more info [here](https://modelcontextprotocol.io/docs/tools/inspector))

 ⸻

 ### 6. 🧱 Understand the MCP Scaffolding

+Next, we'll configure a [MCP tool][mcp-tool], which is how you expose specific functions to MCP clients so they can interact with your server's capabilities.
-Inside this class, we set up everything your AI-powered server needs — including:
+To create a tool we use a class called **MyMCP**.
+Inside this class, described below, we set up everything your AI-powered server needs — including:

 * ✨ A name and version
 * 🧰 The tools it can call, which we will create in this workshop
 * 📄 Any resources it might return (like adoption info)

-Your setup might look like this:
+Your class setup might look like this:

 ```ts
 export class MyMCP extends McpAgent {